*Wander safe, wander local. Check your region’s local health guidelines before heading out.

 Cheers to the Valley – Renfrew County

 Dominated by the roiling whitewater of the Ottawa and Madawaska Rivers, the Ottawa Valley’s enduring spirit is seen in its craft alcohol and edible destinations.
-Pick a designated driver and road trip through the breweries and distillery, then refuel at a local eatery to combine the liquid and edible flavours of the Valley.
+Hit these valley breweries and distillery, then refuel at a local eatery to combine the liquid and edible flavours of the Valley.

 - O’Kenny Craft Spirits is making quality spirits including small batch craft whisky, moonshine, vodka, and gin.